BALANCING ON SOLID EARTH

 Exploring Our Humanity

-All ancient and modern therapies and meditations, show ways to help us to connect with and find forgotten or unrealised parts of ourselves, and help bring our lives in balance.
+All ancient and modern therapies and meditations, try and help us to find our hidden potential, and help bring our lives in balance.

-Panoramic sensing IS a forgotten, unrealised part of ourselves – and evolution's basic balance in life.
+Panoramic sensing IS a hidden potential – and evolution's basic balance in life.

 How Does Panoramic Sensing Correct Civilisations' Imbalance?